 Though every Mexican has a different take on things, the gender-loaded nature of these slang phrases is beginning to come under a bit of scrutiny in modern Mexico.

-The use of padre is generally fine, but many women (and some men) do take offense at the negative use of the word madre.
+The use of padre is generally fine, but many women (and some men) do take offense at the negative use of the word madre and its linguistic relatives.
 It’s good to understand how the word is used, but it’s probably best to avoid using it yourself.

 Mexican Spanish slang uses several words normally related to food and drink to mean other things entirely.